deepak814795/ai-assistant-azure-whisper/README.md

 ### Live Link - [https://ai-assistant-deepak-kushwaha.vercel.app/](https://ai-assistant-deepak-kushwaha-git-main-deepak4034.vercel.app/)

 ## Overview:
 This project integrates Microsoft Azure, OpenAI's GPT-4.0 model, and Whisper AI for automatic speech recognition (ASR) and text generation tasks.
-The system accepts audio input from users, processes it through Whisper AI for transcription into text format, utilizes GPT-4.0 for generating responses based on the transcribed text, and finally converts the response back into audio format using Whisper AI.
+The system accepts audio input from users, processes it through Whisper AI for transcription into text format, utilizes GPT-4.0 for generating responses based on the transcribed text, and finally converts the response back into audio format using Whisper AI Model.

+#### Whisper is an automatic speech recognition (ASR) system trained on 680,000 hours of multilingual and multitask supervised data collected from the web.

 ## Workflow :
 **Input**: Users provide audio input to the system.
 This can be in various formats supported by Whisper AI.